-In an effort to support the language and literacy development of children who are deaf and hard of hearing in the state of Maine, early interventionists and educators will use evidenced-based practices to provide assessment and interventions to support the unique needs of the child and family.
-This process includes screening the child's language and social development at regular intervals, and continual check-in with the family regarding their choice of modality for the child's communication.
-If language delays are detected or the child is not making progress in their communication modality, a team of specialists will provide more detailed assessments to identify next steps for intervention.
+In an effort to support your child who is deaf or hard of hearing, early interventionists and educators with expertise in language and literacy development for deaf and hard of hearing children will use evidenced-based practices to support the unique needs of your child and family.
+This process includes screening your child's language and social development regularly, and continual check-in with you and your family regarding your choice of modality for their communication.
+The outlined process ensures that if language delays are detected, or your child is not making progress in their communication modality, a team of specialists will provide more detailed assessments to identify next steps for intervention.
 It is important to note that performance on this screening will not disqualify a child from receiving necessary services to support developmental, educational, and linguistic growth.